 Like personal finance or basic kitchen skills, organizing your closet isn’t something that gets taught anymore.
+And since fall is just around the corner (much as we hate to admit it), now is the perfect time to refresh your drawers and cabinets for a new seasonal wardrobe.
 If you’re like most guys, your parents (i.e., your mom) did this for you while you were growing up, sneaking into your bedroom while you were out to collect your shit from off the floor and put it back into your closet and drawers where it belonged.

 That’s why thousands of people are using the free time afforded by sheltering-in-place to organize their clothes, shoes, and accessories.
 Not only is it an undeniably good use of free time, but it’s also an effective means of restoring your sense of personal agency.